 All recordings, both broadcast and non-broadcast, are the property of the BBC (unless contractual arrangements indicate otherwise).

-You must not conduct any editing/reversioning on any I&A transmission master material as this is in direct contradiction of the BBC policies and obligations.
+You must not conduct any editing/reversioning on any BBC Archives transmission master material as this is in direct contradiction of the BBC policies and obligations.

-All independent productions (including those producing content for CBBC and CBeebies) must submit one master copy to I&A and must retain an exact clone of the delivered master for their own records, this clone may need to be required/referred to in the event of an issue prior to transmission.
+All independent productions (including those producing content for CBBC and CBeebies) must submit one master copy to BBC Archive and must retain an exact clone of the delivered master for their own records, this clone may need to be required/referred to in the event of an issue prior to transmission.

 All BBC in-house productions must submit two master tapes to the archive.
-The copies should be for both peak and off peak transmissions and all transmission tape clones should be sent direct to I&A (not Red Bee Media).
+The copies should be for both peak and off peak transmissions and all transmission tape clones should be sent direct to BBC Archive (not Red Bee Media).

 BBC Nations and Regions programming may be logged and stored locally but recorded in the central database.